 It certainly didn’t help matters that Andy’s satellite campus was starting to outdraw Charles’ congregation, so much so that Andy’s staff actually asked First Baptist, Atlanta, to give them the satellite campus’ property outright so that the new congregation could become autonomous.
 But Charles rejected that idea, with his reasons being that the satellite campus had been his idea in the first place and that the campus wouldn’t have done nearly so well out of the gate if it hadn’t been backed by First Baptist’s money.

 And so how did Andy respond to Charles’ negative reaction to his suggestion that Charles offer his resignation to the church and let the members decide what to do with it?
-He responded by leaving not only First Baptist, Atlanta, but also the satellite campus.
+He left not only First Baptist, Atlanta, but also the satellite campus.
 He walked away with no church, no salary, and no health benefits.
-He did, however, still have his famous name, his preaching ability, and his pastoral gifting, and so in 1995, shortly after his departure, he and a small group of other young pastors founded North Point Community Church.
+He did, however, still have his famous name, his preaching ability, and his pastoral gifting.
+So, in 1995, shortly after his departure, he and a small group of other young pastors founded North Point Community Church.
 In the years since, that church has become one of the largest churches in America (much larger than First Baptist, Atlanta) and has multiple campuses of its own.

 Finally, in May of 2000, the divorce between Charles and Anna Stanley became official and legal.
 The big question now was, “Would Charles resign as pastor?”
 He answered it by announcing to the congregation that God had told him, “You keep doing what I called you to until I tell you to stop.”
 Stanley took that word as God’s permission to continue serving as the pastor of the church.
 And the decision sat well with the vast majority of the church because they wanted Charles to remain as pastor anyway.
 Their only stipulation was that he should never remarry as long as Anna was alive.